wee-analyze/pig_logs/README.md

 # pig_logs
-A simple example of using Pig in Hadoop to manipulate log data for ETL
+A simple example of using Pig in Hadoop to manipulate log data for ETL (comments in Swedish)

 Programming language: Pig